Smiles99/APCSFinalProject/README.md

 Development log:
 5/23 - I began work on the Design document as I answered the first few questions.
-5/24 - I finished answering the questions on the Design document except for the UML document.
+5/24 - I finished answering the questions on the Design document except for the UML diagram.
+5/25 & 5/26 - I worked on and finished the first draft of the UML diagram.